Tag: Catherine West

 The below Parliamentary question was asked by Catherine West on 2016-10-07.

-To ask the Secretary of State for Exiting the European Union, whether the Government plans to continue to participate in the European Centre for Disease Prevention and Control after the UK leaves the EU.
+To ask the Secretary of State for Health, whether the Government plans to negotiate to continue participation in the European Centre for Disease Control after the UK leaves the EU.

 • Catherine West – 2016 Parliamentary Question to the Home Office